United Airlines Flight 93: Boarding

 At 5:01 a.m. on the morning of September 11, Jarrah placed a cell phone call from Newark to Marwan al-Shehhi, the hijacker pilot of United Airlines Flight 175, in Boston, which authorities believe was to confirm that the plan for the attacks was proceeding.
+While al-Shehhi is known to have also communicated with American Airlines Flight 11 hijacker Mohamed Atta on the morning of the attacks for the same reason he spoke to Jarrah, a similar correspondence did not take place between Jarrah and Hani Hanjour, the hijacker pilot of American Airlines Flight 77, with which the hijacking of Flight 93 was to be executed in tandem.
 The four hijackers checked in for the flight between 07:03 and 07:39 Eastern Time.
-At 07:03, Ghamdi checked in without any luggage while Nami checked in two bags.
-At 07:24, Haznawi checked in one bag and at 07:39, Jarrah checked in without any luggage.
-Haznawi was the only hijacker selected for extra scrutiny by the Computer Assisted Passenger Prescreening System (CAPPS).
+At 07:03, al-Ghamdi checked in without any luggage while al-Nami checked in two bags.
+At 07:24, al-Haznawi checked in one bag and at 07:39, Jarrah checked in without any luggage.
+Al-Haznawi was the only hijacker selected for extra scrutiny by the Computer Assisted Passenger Prescreening System (CAPPS).
 His checked bag underwent extra screening for explosives, with no extra scrutiny required by CAPPS at the passenger-security checkpoint.
 None of the security checkpoint personnel reported anything unusual about the hijackers.

-Haznawi and Ghamdi boarded the aircraft at 07:39 and sat in first class seats 6B and 3D respectively.
-Nami boarded one minute later and sat in first class seat 3C.
+Al-Haznawi and al-Ghamdi boarded the aircraft at 07:39 and sat in first class seats 6B and 3D respectively.
+Al-Nami boarded one minute later and sat in first class seat 3C.
 Before boarding the plane, Jarrah made five telephone calls to Lebanon, one to France, and one to his girlfriend in Germany; he had sent a farewell letter the day before to say he loved her.
 He boarded at 07:48 and sat in seat 1B.
+Many of those aboard Flight 93 would have had a view of the Twin Towers of the World Trade Center complex in New York City, located several miles away across the Hudson River.
 The aircraft was scheduled to depart at 08:00 and pushed back from gate A17 at 08:01.
 It remained delayed on the ground until 08:42 because of heavy airport congestion.